Key Takeaways

 How do I check my hospitality resume's match score before applying?

 Use the TailorCV ATS score checker to compare your resume against any hospitality job posting and see your match percentage instantly.
+You can also utilize the Resume Keyword Map Template for effective keyword matching.

 Conclusion